camillenoufi/dl4genMIR/index.md

 The course runs from August 8th to 19th (2022) and meets daily from 9AM to 3PM ([Pacific Daylight Time](https://www.timeanddate.com/time/zones/pt)) in person at CCRMA and over Zoom.

 Please [register](https://www.eventbrite.com/e/music-information-retrieval-introduction-deep-learning-i-ii-tickets-319062092307) for the course if you would like to attend either in-person or online.
 The course will welcome all students who can meet the course prerequisites.
-All course materials are in English (since all relevant literature in this field of research is in Enligh).
-Strong knowledge of English reading, writting, and speaking is assumed.
+All course materials are in English thus strong knowledge of English reading, writting, and speaking is assumed.

 <!-- Submit your homework by sending an email to the instructor with ALL the relevant files. -->